Open access for books and chapters

 Can I opt out?

-Only long form outputs required to be open access by a funder mandate are required to be open access so you can’t opt out unless you are eligible for an exemption from your funder.
+Only long form outputs required to be open access by a funder mandate are required to be open access.
+If required, you may apply for an exemption from your funder.
 Discuss exemptions with the Library Open Research Team who will advise on funder requirements and available options.

 If in doubt about the terms and conditions of your grant please contact the Research Policy and Strategy Team in Research and Innovation.
 It is important to be clear on this at the very outset, to plan accordingly.